 - Choose one thing you can do today.
 When life gets overwhelming, start small.
 Choose one thing you can do today: Maybe it’s calling a friend, reaching out to a support group, or just going for a walk.
 Whatever you choose, it is nourishing and restorative for you.
 Even small actions can lead to finding calm and balance throughout the day.

 Most of all, remember that you’re only human.
 You can only do so much.
 We’ve been there, too, and these situations really do get better and easier.
+But also know we get that there’s always something next and the uncertainity of a path forward is scary.
+You’re not alone.

 What’s one thing you’ll do today?
 Share your answer in our CVI Now Facebook group!